tarwn/lessthandot-hugo/blogs/content/posts/2011-04-08-be-careful-when-passing-around.md

 If you have to do multiplication you have to be extra careful and have enough space to avoid rounding issues, I deal with this all the time because we have to show 10 digits for scale.

-Decimal and numeric will default to (18,0) if you don&#8217;t specify anything when declaring them, see this post [Decimal and Numeric problems when you don&#8217;t specify precision and scale][4] by George Mastros for more info, no need for me to repeat the same.
+Decimal and numeric will default to (18,0) if you don't specify anything when declaring them, see this post [Decimal and Numeric problems when you don't specify precision and scale][4] by George Mastros for more info, no need for me to repeat the same.

 # Conclusion